Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

    The implementation uses multiple framebuffers to ping-pong intermediate results efficiently without reallocating resources each frame.
 The blur weights and kernel size are carefully chosen for a balanced blur that is visually pleasing but not too expensive.
 This modular design with separate shader stages for bright-pass, blur, and combine allows flexible reuse and tuning, making it a performant and visually effective bloom solution for real-time rendering in WebGL applications.

+   The visual outcome of the bloom effect varies significantly depending on the underlying texture.
+On Worley textures, bloom emphasizes the existing high-contrast cells and ridges, adding an extra layer of dimensionality and artistic flair.
+In contrast, Zippy textures—which flicker between red and blue without bloom—transform into bright white flickers when bloom is applied, and at full strength, even the black background is gently illuminated, giving a glowing ambiance.
+For Square textures, bloom doesn't drastically change the structure but does boost color intensity, making everything appear more vibrant.
+These differences highlight how bloom can be used creatively, not just as a lighting enhancement, but as a stylistic tool to shape the mood and character of each procedural material.

 #### Validation
 **Results**:
 <div style="display: flex; justify-content: center; align-items: center; gap: 0px;">